Christo262/Cyrena_App/readme.md

 ---

+## 🧩 Extensions

+Cyréna is built on an **extension architecture**, making it a platform rather than a fixed tool.

+Extensions allow Cyréna to be tailored beyond software development — adapting to different domains, workflows, and use cases.
+If your workflow doesn't fit the defaults, you can build an extension that does.

+- **Developers** can build their own extensions to improve and personalise their workflow
+- **Non-developers** can benefit from extensions built for their domain
+- Extensions are first-class — the built-in domain support (see below) is itself implemented as extensions

+This is an open system.
+If you build something useful, contributions are welcome.

+---

 ## 🌍 Multi-Domain Support

-Cyréna is designed as a **platform**, not a single-language tool.

-Currently supported:
+Cyréna ships with built-in support for several development domains:

 - 📦 .NET
   - C# Class Library
   - Blazor App
   - C# MVC App
-	- C# MVC Library *note*: It follows the structure of MVC App
+  - C# MVC Library *(follows MVC App structure)*
 - 🔌 Arduino IDE firmware projects
 - 🔌 PlatformIO firmware projects
   - Arduino & ESPIDF

 Each domain has its own constraints and prompts, but shares the same core architecture.

-This proves the system is extensible.
+New domains can be added through extensions.

 ---